Orbital Evolution of Satellite Galaxies in Self-Interacting Dark Matter Models: Detailed Procedure for Satellite Orbit Modeling

 The density profile for a CDM satellite or host, as well as for a baryon-dominated SIDM host, is taken to be an NFW profile~\cite{1997ApJ...490..493N}.
 The enclosed mass of this profile has the form \beq M_{\rm NFW}(r) = 4 \pi \rho_0 r_s^3 \left[ \ln{\left(\frac{r+r_s}{r_s}\right)} - \frac{r}{r+r_s} \right], \eeq where $r_s$ is the scale radius and $\rho_0$ is a normalization density.
-SIDM satellite profiles that are not gravothermally collapsed are modeled as \beq M_{\rm SIDM}(r) = M_{\rm NFW}(r) \cdot \text{tanh}\left(\frac{r}{r_c}\right) \, , \eeq where the core radius is defined as $r_c = \text{min}\left[0.5r_1, r_s \right]$ with $r_1$ the radius below which interactions occur at least once within the age of the halo (see below).
-This form of the enclosed mass has an analytical solution for the density profile and also has the same total enclosed mass at $r \gg r_c$ as that of an NFW profile with the same $\rho_0$ and $r_s$.
+SIDM satellite profiles that are not gravothermally collapsed are modeled as Eq.~\eqref{eq:Msidm}.
 The density distributions corresponding to \Eqs{eq:Mnfw}{eq:Msidm} can be found by differentiating the formula for the enclosed mass, and are initially truncated at the virial radius.
-For this profile, the core density is $ 3/2 \times \rho_0r_s/r_c$.
+For the SIDM profile, the core density is $ 3/2 \times \rho_0r_s/r_c$.